Overseas players show interests to join Fijiana 7s

 The interests showed by overseas-based players to join the Fijiana 7s side continues.

-Head Coach Saiasi Fuli says these players will go through the same process of being monitored and trialed.
+Head Coach Saiasi Fuli says these players will go through the same process of being monitored and trialled.

 Some overseas players who have represented the Fijiana 7s included Rebecca Tavo and Brittany Coates.